ParalaXEngineering/MCZ_Maestro_BLE/README.md

 ## Scope and intent

-- The subject device is **owned by the author**.
-The firmware image analysed here was read from the author's own panel board.
 - The goal is **interoperability**: let Home Assistant read status and send the same commands the official MCZ app already sends, over the same local BLE channel.
 - The **real stove firmware is never modified**.
 All development is done on **spare ESP32 dev